mantidproject/mantid/docs/source/algorithms/LoadISISNexus-v2.rst

 present, an equivalent entry in the file is used.

 In the tables below, descriptions of the relevant nexus entries are given.
 If applicable, the location within the vms_block and an alternative location to read the entry from is given.
-In these tables ``/group`` refers to an group under the main entry, i.e ``/group`` is equivalent to ``raw_data_1/group``.
+In these tables ``/group`` refers to a group under the main entry, i.e ``/group`` is equivalent to ``raw_data_1/group``.

 +------------------------------+-------------------------------------------+-------------------------------------+